Foundation of the Premier League: Legacy

 The Premier League benefited financially from BSkyB's involvement in football and has since seen an increase in the value of broadcasting rights and number of matches televised.
 A review by Deloitte in 2014 showed that the Premier League generated more revenue than of any football league in the world, with total club revenues of £2.5 billion in 2012–13.
 BSkyB in turn gained from having exclusive rights to top-flight football; the company made a £62m profit in 1993 following a loss the previous year.
 Journalist David Conn in a piece for The Guardian noted how BSkyB used Premier League football to build its business over two decades, adding "... therefore the financial power of the Murdoch empire, remains founded on the in-the-blood loyalty of football supporters."

-Live English top-flight football has remained off free-to-air television in Britain, with few exceptions.
+BSkyB's continued partnership with the Premier League has led to an increase in the value of broadcasting rights and matches televised.
+Managers however have voiced their concerns about the latter and the excessive cost of live rights is partly a reason why top-flight football has not returned to the BBC or ITV and live English top-flight football has remained off free-to-air television in Britain, with few exceptions.
 It was not until 2006 that BSkyB's monopoly on Premier League television rights was broken; this came after an investigation by the European Commission which concluded that exclusive rights should not be sold to one television company.
 Setanta Sports was awarded two packages, but encountered financial difficulties by 2009 and went into administration.
 Their rights were sold to ESPN, who showed a total of 46 matches that were available for the 2009–10 season and subsequently 23 from 2010–11 to 2012–13.
 In June 2012, the Premier League awarded BT rights to 38 games over three seasons, starting from 2013–14.
 BT's introduction into the football broadcasting market has been considered a threat to BSkyB's dominance, particularly as the company was awarded exclusive rights to live UEFA Champions League football in 2013.

 Although Ferguson later praised television's part in aiding the Premier League, he maintained the league's freedom of control continued to impair club's chances in European competitions: "You get some ridiculous situations when you're playing on Wednesday night in Europe and then at lunchtime the following Saturday.
 You ask any manager if they would pick that themselves ... there'd be no chance."
 He likened television to God and said "When you shake hands with the devil you have to pay the price."
 Arsène Wenger also criticised the influence television companies had over scheduling: "At the moment, television decides.
 You cannot have decisive games with one team playing Friday and Tuesday, and another on Sunday and Tuesday."